Nobody likes taking cold showers or baths, but as your water heater grows older and less efficient, you might be unable to afford a replacement unit.

-At least five federal government programs offer water heater assistance, leading to free replacement units for families across the income spectrum.
+At least five federal government programs offer water heater assistance, possibly leading to free or low-cost replacement units for families across the income spectrum.

 Government grants for HVAC systems utilize the same programs.
 If you qualify for one or more, you might be eligible to upgrade your furnace, hot water boiler, or air conditioning equipment at no additional cost.

 The Weatherization Assistance Program (WAP) is the most established way to get a free or low-cost water heater from the government.
 The Department of Energy oversees WAP, which supports various upgrades for low-income homeowners if the project reduces electricity or gas consumption.

 Apply for WAP through your state agency.
 A local contractor will begin the process by conducting a home energy audit.
 The analysis will generate recommendations based on a Savings Investment Ratio (SIR), often prioritized in this order.

 - Installation of smoke and carbon monoxide detectors